DeveloppeurPascal/IDB-keys-Generator/README.md

-# ICB keys generator
+# IDB keys generator

 [Cette page en français.](LISEZMOI.md)

 Generator of a set of positive or negative values to generate a key to be used with a basic encryption and decryption algorithm by adding to the bytes of a buffer.

-If you're developing under Delphi or Pascal in general, you can use these blocks with the TOlfCryptDecrypt.ICBCrypt and TOlfCryptDecrypt.ICBDecrypt functions in the [Olf.RTL.CryptDecrypt](https://github.com/DeveloppeurPascal/librairies/blob/master/src/Olf.RTL.CryptDecrypt.pas) unit.
+If you're developing under Delphi or Pascal in general, you can use these blocks with the TOlfCryptDecrypt.IDBCrypt and TOlfCryptDecrypt.IDBDecrypt functions in the [Olf.RTL.CryptDecrypt](https://github.com/DeveloppeurPascal/librairies/blob/master/src/Olf.RTL.CryptDecrypt.pas) unit.

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).